 Can I download and watch my content offline?

-Absolutely – if you’ve got a Windows computer, you’ll be able to do this.
+Absolutely – if you’ve got a Windows computer running 8.1 or above, you’ll be able to do this with our app.
 Sorry, but we’ve not got this function available on Mac.
 All the details you need are in this article.